Laserblast: Production

 Randall William Cook, an animator who worked with Allen on the horror film The Crater Lake Monster (1977), provided uncredited animation work on Laserblast.
 Sculptor Jon Berg, who built the alien creature puppets based on Allen's design, was also uncredited for his work.
 Allen said in a 1993 article that he and Berg created more shots in the film "than originally bargained for".
 Special effects were assisted by Harry Woolman, and laser effects were provided by Paul Gentry.
 Greg Jein, the special effects model-maker who also worked on The Crater Lake Monster, designed and built the spacecraft featured in Laserblast.
 Jein had recently completed his work on the Close Encounters of the Third Kind (1977) when Allen approached him to work on Laserblast, which was the first time that Jein designed a project himself.
 He prepared several concept sketches and, after one was selected, he constructed the 18 in in two weeks.
 Allen ultimately felt his animation sequences in Laserblast were not properly integrated with the rest of the film.

 Joel Goldsmith and Richard Band, the brother of film producer Charles Band, composed the music for Laserblast, marking the first film score for both composers.
 The score was written in five days, and makes heavy use of synthesizer, particularly synthesized brass instruments, as well as electronic music.
-The music was also used in the Charles Band-produced film Auditions, released the same year, the 1986 science fiction film Robot Holocaust and the 1983 horror film The House on Sorority Row.
+The music was also used in the Charles Band-produced film Auditions, released the same year, as well as the 1983 horror film The House on Sorority Row, and the 1986 science fiction film Robot Holocaust.
 The company Echo Film Services handled the sound effects.
 The alien language chatter between the aliens in Laserblast was later used for sound effects in the metal band Static-X's song "A Dios Alma Perdida", which is featured in their 2001 album Machine.
 Several times when something explodes after it is shot by the laser gun, the scene is edited so that multiple shots of the same explosion are shown in succession.
 This type of editing became a trademark of Charles Band's films, and was done previously in his 1977 films Crash! and End of the World.

 Release

 The film was distributed by the Irwin Yablans Company, and released on March 1, 1978.
 Irwin Yablans, who later produced the first three Halloween films, specialized primarily in distributing B movies and low-budget horror films.
 Laserblast was advertised in conjunction with End of the World, which had been released the previous year and was still playing in theaters at the time.
-At the time that Laserblast was released, audience interest in science fiction films was particularly high due to the release of Star Wars and the long wait until the release of its sequels The Empire Strikes Back (1980) and Return of the Jedi (1983).
+When Laserblast was released, audience interest in science fiction films was particularly high due to the release of Star Wars.